cds-snc/notification-documentation/src/en/callbacks.md

 You must provide:

-- a URL where Notify will post the callback to
+- a URL where GC Notify will post the callback to
 - a bearer token, for security, which GC Notify will put in the authorisation header of the requests

 To do this: